matthew-pm-dev/aws-prometheus-grafana-monitoring-dashboard/README.md

 - **AWS Services**: CloudFormation for IaC, EC2 instances, Security Groups, SSM Parameter Store for AMI resolution.
 - **Automation & Scripting**: Bash user data scripts for EC2 bootstrap, dynamic replacement of placeholders (e.g., IP addresses, data source UIDs), API calls to Grafana for provisioning reloads.
 - **Containerization**: Docker and Docker Compose for running Prometheus and Grafana.
-- **Custom Features**: A test Python app (`metrics-generator.py`) to simulate CPU usage and HTTP requests, providing verifiable data for the custom Grafana dashboard (`node-dashboard.json`).
+- **Custom Features**: A test Python app to simulate CPU usage and HTTP requests, providing verifiable data for the Grafana dashboard.
 - **Dynamic Configuration**: Scripts to fetch Grafana data source UIDs post-deployment and inject them into the dashboard JSON, ensuring seamless integration.

 ### Architecture
 - **Prometheus/Grafana Server (EC2 Instance)**: Hosts Prometheus and Grafana in Docker containers.
-User data script installs Docker, downloads configs from this repo, replaces placeholders (e.g., node IP, public hostname), starts containers, and dynamically updates the dashboard with the correct data source UID.
+User data script installs Docker, downloads configs from this repo, replaces placeholders, starts containers, and dynamically updates the dashboard with the correct data source UID.
-- **App Server (EC2 Instance)**: Runs Node Exporter for metrics exposure and a custom Python script to generate test load (CPU/HTTP metrics).
-Scraped by Prometheus.
+- **App Server (EC2 Instance)**: Runs Node Exporter for metrics exposure and a custom Python script to generate test load for Prometheus to scrape.
 - **Security**: Separate security groups for each instance, allowing Prometheus to scrape Node Exporter (port 9100) and public access to Prometheus (9090) and Grafana (3000).
 - **Provisioning Flow**:
   1. CloudFormation deploys EC2 instances.